 In the summer of 1993, I attended an instrumentation conference on the Island of Elba, Italy, where I saw results for a novel device for photon detection, a silicon avalanche photodiode.
-This could operate in a high magnetic field, and could provide modest signal amplification.
+This could operate in a high magnetic field, and provided modest signal amplification.

-A few months later, on a collaboration-building visit to the Kharkov Institute of Physics and Technology, Ukraine, I was shown some remarkable measurements for a new, dense scintillating crystal - lead tungstate.
-These crystals were being grown in a poorly lit laboratory in the basement of the building where our meeting was being held.
-The crystals offered several advantages from the point of view of CMS, but they weren't immediately suitable for deployment.
+A few months later, on a collaborationbuilding visit to the Kharkov Institute of Physics and Technology, Ukraine, I was shown some remarkable measurements for new, dense scintillating crystals, formed of lead tungstate.
+These crystals were being grown in a poorly lit laboratory in the basement of the building where our meeting was held.
+The crystals offered

+Measurements, using lead-tungstate crystals and silicon avalanche photodiodes, of the energy, E, deposited by electrons of 280 GeV.
+The width, σ, of the distribution represents the figure of merit for the design.
+CMS © CERN several advantages from the point of view of CMS, but they weren't immediately suitable for deployment.
 Compared with other crystals in use at the time, there was a low yield of scintillation light (light generated from energy deposited by photons or charged particles).
 Also, the photomultipliers that had been used to measure the light from the crystals couldn't function in the high magnetic field of CMS.